BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 Laugher, smiling, “getting” the joke–all these activities make us feel good.

-Email marketing campaigns that create these feel-good moments to create stronger bonds with your subscribers and puts them in a receptive frame of mind.
+Email marketing campaigns that create these feel-good moments create stronger bonds with your subscribers and put them in a receptive frame of mind.

 Plus, your email recipients are more likely to linger over an email that entertains them or makes them smile, and they’ll be more inclined to open the next one you send.

-These and other benefits are why businesses use funny emails to reach their audiences and why you should look for ways to add humor to your messages, too.
+These and other benefits are why businesses send funny emails to reach their audiences and why you should look for ways to add humor to your messages, too.

 Of course, not every brand’s personality is suited for comedy.

-But most brands can find ways to incorporate content that makes their subscribers smile into some of their messages.
+However, most brands can find ways to incorporate funny emails that make their subscribers smile into some of their campaigns.
 And, some brands have built an entire personality around being outrageous, irreverent or laugh-out-loud funny.

 Want to jump ahead?